-Union members who want to drop in and join the Arbor Tree picketline will find the pickets located at the Interstate-80 Bell Road off-ramp in Auburn, Ca. their refusal to bargain in good faith."
+Union members who want to drop in and join the Arbor Tree picketline will find the pickets located at the Interstate-80 Bell Road off-ramp in Auburn, Ca.

 Because the union has not declared a strike, Arbor Tree employees continue on the job.
 Walking the picketline to show solidarity with the Arbor Tree employees are union members from PG&E, Davey Tree, the City of Redding, and Outside Line Construction, along with Local 1245 staff members.